mwkpe/apeiron/README.md

 Apeiron is using [tinyobjloader](https://github.com/syoyo/tinyobjloader), [stb_image.h](https://github.com/nothings/stb) and [dear imgui](https://github.com/ocornut/imgui), and further requires [glm](https://glm.g-truc.net/0.9.8/index.html) which is not part of this repository and must be added into the external directory.
 Example projects may also need [JSON](https://github.com/nlohmann/json).

-Additionally requirements are [GLEW](https://github.com/nigels-com/glew) and [SDL2](https://www.libsdl.org/).
+Additional requirements are [GLEW](https://github.com/nigels-com/glew) and [SDL2](https://www.libsdl.org/).
 For Windows add them to the external directory, for unix-like systems simply install *libglew-dev* and *libsdl2-dev*.
-SDL2 is only necessary due to current [imgui implementation](opengl/gui.cpp) and for running the example projects.
+SDL2 is necessary due to the [gui implementation](opengl/gui.cpp) (see [dear imgui examples](https://github.com/ocornut/imgui/tree/master/examples) for adapting to other frameworks) and for running the example projects.

 See additional usage examples [here](https://github.com/mwkpe/apeiron-examples).